 Since 1982, the Angel Fire Chamber of Commerce's mission of strengthening, promoting and serving its member businesses has positively benefited the entire region and local quality of life.
-The Angel Fire Chamber represents almost 200 members who employ approximately 1,000 workers and account for millions of dollars in economic impact in Angel Fire and the surrounding areas of Northern New Mexico.
+The Angel Fire Chamber represents over 200 members who employ approximately 1,000 workers who account for millions of dollars in economic impact in Angel Fire and the surrounding areas of Northern New Mexico.
+This is accomplished without tax dollars, as the Angel Fire Chamber is supported strictly by membership revenues.
 Serving as a unified voice, the Chamber advocates for pro-business issues affecting member businesses on the local, state, and national levels.

 "I Know Jo, do you?"

 Many people in Angel Fire are extremely happy to see the fruit of their labors becoming tangibly evident as building takes place on the Holy Angels Catholic Church.
 On June 7, 2014, sixteen years after the Archdiocese of Santa Fe purchased the land, they celebrated the dedication and ground breaking.
 Excitement fills the air!